eranco74/bootstrap-in-place-poc/README.md

 # How to run - manual mode
 - Create a workdir for the installer - `mkdir sno-workdir`
 - Create an `install-config.yaml` in the sno-workdir.
-An example file can be found in `./install-config.yaml.template`
+An example file can be found in `./install-config.yaml.template`.
+There are a small number of fields in the template that should be set by hand.
+Reasonable defaults are given below.
+  * `MACHINE_NETWORK` - the machine network CIDR.
+A good default is `192.168.126.0/24`.
+  * `CLUSTER_SVC_NETWORK` - the cluster service network CIDR.
+A good default is `172.30.0.0/16`.
+  * `CLUSTER_NETWORK` - the cluster network CIDR.
+A good default is `10.128.0.0/14`.
 - Download the ISO to the workdir `./download_live_iso.sh sno-workdir/base.iso`
 - Get an installer binary using `oc adm release extract --command=openshift-install --to ./bin ${RELEASE_IMAGE}
 `